Saint-Marc: Transportation

 There is a metal skeleton lighthouse located on Pointe de Saint-Marc, which was built in 1924.

 The way to get from the capital of Port-au-Prince through St. Marc is by means of Route Nationale # 1 (Haiti Highway 1), which extends all the way up to the coastal towns of Montrouis and Gonaïves, before reaching its terminus at the northern port of Cap-Haïtien.

 The most prevalent mode of transportation is the motorcycle (mobylette), due to the inexpensive maintenance and low gas consumption.
 Generally, people fit as many as four on a bike even though the mobylettes are designed for a maximum of two people.
 Bikes are another common source of transport.
 Cars are considered a luxury mode of transportation.

 St. Marc is known for being a blend of city and rural lifestyles.
 For many living in Port-au-Prince, it is considered the start of the “country”.
 Goats are rampant and can be seen roaming about the city streets.
 Many people in St. Marc also own cows or chickens.

 Culture

 People

 St. Marc is generally known for the hospitality of its residents, and comedy is popular pastime.
-Although St. Marc is known as the “pleasure city” as many young people reside here; the majority of people live in abject poverty and work extremely hard to make ends meet.
+Although St. Marc is known as the “pleasure city” as many young people reside here; the majority of people live in abject poverty.